mantidproject/mantid/docs/source/concepts/DirectILL.rst

 The algorithms can be used as flexible building blocks in Python scripts.
 Not all of them need to be necessarily used in a reduction: the simplest script could call :ref:`algm-DirectILLCollectData` and :ref:`algm-DirectILLReduction` only.

 Together with the other algorithms and services provided by the Mantid framework, the reduction algorithms can handle a great number of reduction scenarios.
 If this proves insufficient, however, the algorithms can be accessed using Python.
 Before making modifications it is recommended to copy the source files and rename the algorithms as not to break the original behavior.

+This document tries to give an overview on how the algorithms work together via Python examples.
+Please refer to the algorithm documentation for details of each individual algorithm.

 Reduction basics
 ================